1 - 3 March 2027 | IFEMA - Madrid

 Last edition

-HIP 2025, the most successful edition of the hospitality innovation summit
+HIP 2026, the most successful edition of the hospitality innovation summit

-HIP – Horeca Professional Expo 2025 closed its eighth edition meeting its record predictions, with 49,137 hospitality professionals passing through its four pavilions at IFEMA MADRID, an event that has established itself as the most important in the Horeca sector at European level and is already recognized as the nerve center of innovation in an industry that is going through a key moment in its history after the impact of the pandemic.
+HIP – Horeca Professional Expo 2025 closed its tenth edition meeting its record predictions, with 61,917 hospitality professionals passing through its four pavilions at IFEMA MADRID, an event that has established itself as the most important in the Horeca sector at European level and is already recognized as the nerve center of innovation in an industry that is going through a key moment in its history after the impact of the pandemic.

 Innovation and the latest trends, in the DNA of HIP

 HIP has positioned itself as a benchmark for the sector and innovation thanks to its commitment since its first edition to offer the latest trends that are impacting or will impact the global hospitality industry.
-815 exhibiting firms have presented their latest solutions in food and beverage, equipment, interior design and furniture, technology, new concepts and franchises, delivery, automated catering, safety and hygiene, for any segment of the Horeca industry: catering, accommodation, bar and cafes, distribution, collectivities, organized catering, health and social services, travel services and leisure.
+1.024 exhibiting firms have presented their latest solutions in food and beverage, equipment, interior design and furniture, technology, new concepts and franchises, delivery, automated catering, safety and hygiene, for any segment of the Horeca industry: catering, accommodation, bar and cafes, distribution, collectivities, organized catering, health and social services, travel services and leisure.

 Leaders of the new hospitality industry shared their success stories